EnvGen/POGENOM/docs/source/Usage_POGENOM.rst

 or::

     perl pogenom.pl --vcf_file VCF_FILE --out OUTPUT_FILES_PREFIX --fasta_file FASTA_FILE

-POGENOM will calculate genome-wide 𝜋 and FST, if ``VCF_FILE`` is a multi-sample VCF.

 If a GFF file is provided, gene-wise 𝜋 and gene-wise FST will also be calculated::